 V7 - Green / Blue.

-The PBP version Imperial Blaster can be identified by the mould break in front of the scope (indicated on photo below).
-The blaster exists in the colour Blue and Green.
+One of the main identifiers for the V8 has always been the mould break in front of the scope (highlighted in the picture below).
+The blaster exists in the colours Blue and Green.

 Argentina produced a number of figures under the Top Toys license which included the Stormtrooper.

 Top Toys figures were taken from moulds which were made from actual Kenner figures (much like bootleg production), therefore the figures ended up smaller in scale than their Kenner counterparts.

 The black Top Toys Imperial Blaster is significantly different to its Kenner counterparts.
 It is much simpler in design and has a number of square edges (See pictures below)